 At 5 am, several alarms beep and jingle and shafts of light tremble through the room, until finally someone turns on the ceiling light.
 The air in the large dormitory is smelly, but the Refugio Altavista is the only accommodation near the peak of Mt Teide, Spain’s highest mountain.
-Almost everyone sleeping here is going to hiking Mount Teide.
+Almost everyone sleeping here is planning on hiking Mount Teide.
 Except perhaps for a few who may have been up there yesterday.

 At 3718 m, Mount Teide is not only Spain’s highest mountain but also a UNESCO World Natural Heritage site.
 It is also the centre of a protected national park.
 There’s a cable car leading up to about 3500 m, but the number of daily visitors to the peak is strictly limited in order to protect the crater area from mass tourism in the face of its easy accessibility.
 We also visited the old town of San Cristobal de la Lagune, Tenerifes second UNESCO site.